Jarvis Street Baptist Church: Context

 The building is situated in the centre of a group of fast food restaurants, corner stores, apartment buildings, and townhouses.
 It is the neighbour of the Allan Gardens Park as well as Grace Toronto Church (originally Old St. Andrew's Presbyterian Church).
 The interior of St. Andrew's, also designed by Langley and Burke, is said to resemble that of the original Jarvis Street Baptist Church.
-In comparison to its surroundings the building is very large on both vertical and horizontal planes.
-At the time of construction it was very likely one of the tallest buildings in the area.

-Beliefs

-According to the church's pastor, the congregation adheres in principle to a Calvinistic Baptist theology.
 It is a member of the Sovereign Grace Fellowship of Canada.
 The Toronto Baptist Seminary and Bible College is adjacent to the church, and closely associated with it.

-Library

-The church also has its own library known as the Bookroom.